mlavergn/arduino/README.md

 # Arduino

-Arduino projects leveraging some of the components I have on hand
+Arduino projects leveraging some common components.

+I have about 30 projects I've accumulated that I'm aiming to clean up and making public.

 I'm using VSCode for development, so there are related configuration files in this repo.